-Some installations may require a dV/dT filter or sine wave filter between the drive and the motor.
-Output filters are necessary when motor leads exceed 50 ft.
+Some installations may require a dV/dt filter or sine wave filter between the drive and the motor.
+Output filters are typically only necessary on 480 V drives, when motor leads exceed 50 ft.
 Without filters, long leads allow reflected harmonics to create dangerous voltage spikes that can exceed the insulation rating of the motor cables and windings.
 Over time, these voltage spikes will degrade the insulation and result in motor failure.

-A filter reduces harmonics in the PWM output voltage, smoothing the waveforms to reduce vibration in the motor.
+An output filter reduces harmonics in the PWM output voltage, smoothing the waveforms to reduce vibration in the motor.
 Filters also reduce common mode currents in the motor windings that can discharge through motor bearings, causing pitting and premature motor failure.

 CAUTION: Long leads between the unit and the motor with an unfiltered PWM voltage can lead to dangerous voltage rise from reflected harmonics.
 Very long leads, such as in deep well submersible pump applications, may require the use of a sine wave filter to remove most of the harmonics from the waveform.
-Consult the factory or a knowledgeable source on drive filters if your application has more than 50 feet between the drive and the motor
+Consult the factory or a knowledgeable source on drive filters if your application has more than 50 feet between the drive and the motor.

-3.4 Control Terminals
+2.4 Control Terminals

-The drives are equipped with Control Terminals that allow a number of control functions, including remote ON/OFF control, digital output signals, remote notification, and operation of constant pressure water systems.
+The drives are equipped with Control Terminals that allow several control functions, including remote ON/OFF control, digital output signals, remote notification, and operation of constant pressure water systems.
 The correct SYSTEM CONFIG must be selected for proper operation of the different types of control systems!
-See Table 21.
+See Table 17.

-MARNING: Do not connect Control Terminals to external circuits with voltage greater than that specified for each Control Terminal in Table 14.
+WARNING: Do not connect Control Terminals to external circuits with voltage greater than that specified for each Control Terminal in Table 5.
 Disconnect all incoming sources of power, and then wait 10 minutes for internal charges to dissipate before servicing the equipment.

-CAUTION: The AUX1, AUX2, AUX3 and AUX4 terminals are galvanically isolated, with approximately 5 V potential between them.
+CAUTION: The AUX1 - AUX4 terminals are galvanically isolated, with approximately 5 V potential between them.
 DO NOT apply a voltage to the terminals.
 Use dry contacts only.

 Customer terminals are located on the Control Board of each drive.
-Figure 18 - Figure 20 show where the control terminals are located on the Control Board for each system.
+Figure 10 - Figure 12 show where the control terminals are located on the Control Board for each system.

-Figure 18 - Control Terminals - Performance Series
+Figure 10 - Control Terminals - Performance Series

-Figure 19 - Control Terminals - Signature Series
+Figure 11 - Control Terminals - Signature Series

-Figure 20 - Control Terminals - Enterprise Series
+Figure 12 - Control Terminals - Enterprise Series